ADRS-CNet: An adaptive dimensionality reduction selection and classification network for DNA storage clustering algorithms: Conclusion

 \section{Conclusion}

-We present ADRS-CNet, an adaptive model specifically designed to select the most suitable dimensionality reduction techniques within a K-means clustering framework.
-This model aims to enhance the dimensionality reduction process for DNA datasets, addressing challenges posed by the high dimensionality of k-mer frequency matrices.
-Through experiments conducted on the Clustered Nanopore Reads (CNR) dataset, we demonstrate that ADRS-CNet not only successfully identifies and selects the optimal dimensionality reduction method but also significantly improves clustering accuracy when compared to K-means clustering supported by PCA, t-SNE, and UMAP.
-This adaptive model effectively minimizes noise and redundant information in DNA sequencing data, offering a promising approach for clustering analysis of DNA storage sequences in the era of big data.
+In this study, we introduce ADRS-CNet, an adaptive model for selecting dimensionality reduction methods within a K-means clustering framework.
+This model is designed to optimise the dimensionality reduction process for DNA datasets, tackling the issues arising from the extensive dimensionality of k-mer frequency matrices.
+Our experiments with the Clustered Nanopore Reads (CNR) dataset show that ADRS-CNet not only effectively identifies and selects the optimal dimensionality reduction method but also achieves notable improvements in clustering accuracy compared to k-means clustering methods assisted by PCA, t-SNE, and UMAP.
+This adaptive model can effectively reduce noise and redundant information in DNA sequencing sequences, providing a potential solution for DNA storage sequence clustering analysis in the context of big data.